Assyrian-Remote-OpenSource-Society/Assyrian-Words-Android/README.md

 ## Backend

-The backend is designed to update the frontend as data is updated.
-No mechanism has yet been implemented to notify the app when datasets change on remote.
+The backend is designed to update the frontend as data is updated; however, no mechanism has yet been implemented to notify the app when datasets change on remote.

-Database: Room
+Database: Room <BR>
-Network: Retrofit 2, Picasso (not yet used)
+Network: Retrofit 2, Picasso (not yet used) <BR>
-Threading: Kotlin Coroutines
+Threading: Kotlin Coroutines <BR>
-DI: Dagger 2 (not yet used)
+DI: Dagger 2 (not yet used) <BR>
-Testing: JUnit, Espresso
+Testing: JUnit, Espresso <BR>
-Debugging: Stetho
+Debugging: Stetho <BR>

 ## Frontend